Ticketedmoon/animation-doodle/README.md

 #### CA326 3rd Year Project
 ---

-###### What is Animation Doodle?
+##### What is Animation Doodle?
-Animation Doodle is a project being developed by James Collins &
+Animation Doodle is a project being developed by James Collins & Shane Creedon in an effort
-Shane Creedon in an effort to unite both drawing and artistic design with
-animation inside a mobile application.
+to unite both drawing and artistic design with animation inside a mobile application.

 ---
-###### How to open individual project sections (E.G.):
+##### How to open individual project sections (E.G.):
 - Sign-In Screen
 - Profile Screen
 - Start Drawing Screen

-To work on / open individual parts of the project and push them back
+To work on / open individual parts of the project and push them back using version control (Git)
-using version control (Git) simply clone / pull the directory.
+simply clone / pull the project (git clone <Project_URL> / git pull origin master.
-Then navigate to the code section where you will find a list of directory's
+Then navigate to the code section where you will find a list of directory's representing each of
-representing each of the possible activities / screens that are present
-in the App.
+the possible activities / screens that are present in the App.
-Simply choose whichever screen you would like to work on and open that
-particular folder (screen) in android studio.
+Simply choose whichever screen you would like to work on and open that particular folder (screen) in android studio.

 ---
 1. Branching:
 	-  Be sure to branch so we don't overwrite each others work.
-	-  'Git checkout <branchName>' will swap branches.
+	-  **git checkout <branchName>** will swap branches.
-	-  'Git Branch' will show you all working branches.
+	-  **git Branch** will show you all working branches.
 2. Add / Commit / Push:
-	- Commit & Push changes to your branch.
+	- **git Commit & Push** changes to your branch.
 3. Merging:
-	- Git merge <branchName> will merge your current branch with the
+	- **git merge <branchName>** will merge your current branch with the
 	  branch you pass, I.E. git merge shanes_branch.
 	  Given that I am on master, master will merge with shanes_branch.
 	- When you are checking out to master to merge your branch,
 	  **Remember to git pull** before you merge.
 	  Git will probably issue a warning before anyway.
 4. Git Status:
-	- Git status will tell you which files have / have not been added or commited.
+	- **git status** will tell you which files have / have not been added or commited.

 ---